Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 What else should I watch?

 If anything, John Wick: Chapter 2 delivers even more fast-paced action as well as expands the secret criminal world these characters inhabit - which makes me very keen to catch it soon.
-Whether the forthcoming third film can maintain such levels of action remains to be seen but I expect it will be fun finding out.
+Whether the forthcoming third film (at time of writing) can maintain such levels of action remains to be seen but I expect it will be fun finding out.

 © 2018 Benjamin Cox